casualwriter/casual-markdown-cv/README.md

 It is quite annoying to maintain resume in multiple format, MS Word, PDF, TXT as well as wanna to have an HTML format available online.

 Github markdown editor is very handy to draft a nice resume.
-Here is a sample template: [resume.md](https://github.com/casualwriter/casual-markdown-cv/blob/main/resume.md), however, it is not good enough to send to recruiter.
+Here is a sample template: [resume.md](https://github.com/casualwriter/casual-markdown-cv/blob/main/resume.md).

-just add a little code to transform into online resume with nice [layout](https://raw.githack.com/casualwriter/casual-markdown-cv/main/resume.html) (hosted at github).
+just add a little code to transform into online resume with [nice look](https://raw.githack.com/casualwriter/casual-markdown-cv/main/resume.html) (hosted at github).

-then may print it to PDF file, or share by url. (for github, it can accessed by raw.githack.com naturally)
+then may print it to PDF file to send to recruiter, or share by url. (for github, it can accessed by raw.githack.com naturally)

 ## Themes